Harsha26dut/Synchronous_FIFO_RTL_to_STA/README.md

 * OpenSTA
 * A Standard Cell Library (e.g., sky130 or any library used for your analysis). *Note: The timing analysis here assumes a basic/generic library for demonstration.*

+**I used the free open-source PDK for both Yosys and OpenSTA.
+You can find it here: [LINK](https://si2.org/open-cell-and-free-pdk-libraries/)**

 ### 2. Synthesis and STA.

 Run the commands found in [`synthesis/synthesis_commands.txt`](synthesis/synthesis_commands.txt) in your terminal to generate the technology-mapped netlist.